canvasxyz/metropolis/README.md

 cp example.env .env
 ```

-5. Install dependencies and run:
+5. Install dependencies and run.
+This will start the client on port 8080, server on port 8040, and run the math worker:

 ```
 npm install